scipy-conference/scipy_proceedings/papers/david_ketcheson/teaching_numerical_methods.rst

 =============================
 Prescribing how to structure the notebooks themselves is like stipulating the style of a textbook or lecture notes.
 Each instructor will have his or her own preferences.
-So I will merely share some principles I have found to be effective.
+So I will share some principles I have found to be effective.

 Make sure that they type code from the start